Clinics

 How to Submit Applications

-• All applications should be submitted using the Clinic Application and Matching System (CAMS).
+• Applications for all clinics, externship and labs should be submitted during the same time period using the Clinic Application and Matching System (CAMS).
 An NYU NetID and a Law School-issued password are required to access the system.
 Log in to upload the general application form, resume and unofficial transcript required by all clinics.
-(LLMs have a separate application form.)
+(LL.M.s have a separate application form.)
 Some clinics may request additional materials to supplement the basic application; these should also be submitted online via CAMS.

-• You may apply for a maximum of six clinics/externships—i.e., any combination of year-long and/or semester-long clinics/externships.
+• You may apply for a maximum of six clinics or externships—i.e., any combination of year-long and/or semester-long clinics and externships.

-• You may apply for one or both semesters of a given one-semester clinic/externship, but each semester counts separately toward the maximum.
+• Students may apply for one or both semesters of a given one-semester clinic, externship or lab, but each semester counts separately toward the maximum.

 Interviews

-• Not all clinics and externships conduct interviews.
+• Not all experiential learning courses conduct interviews.
 Check the individual course descriptions for details.

 • If conducted, interviews will take place in March-April each year.
 Interviews may be conducted remotely.

-• Please complete all other parts of the application process—including any required interviews—before you submit the order of your preferences among the clinics/externships to which you applied.
+• Please complete all other parts of the application process—including any required interviews—before you submit the order of your preferences.

-• Communicate those choices through the Clinic Application and Matching System (CAMS)
+• Communicate your preferences through the Clinic Application and Matching System (CAMS)

 • Faculty do not have access to students' preferences when making their acceptance decisions.